OR13/draft-steele-spice-vcard-credentials/draft-steele-spice-vcard-credentials.md

     target: https://www.w3.org/TR/vc-data-model-2.0/
     date: false

 --- abstract

 vCard is a file format for digital business cards.

-This document enables {{-VCARD}} to be used as a transport for digital credentials.
+This document enables vCards to be used as a transport for digital credentials.

 --- middle